ShoaibD/July4_Assignment_3/README.md

 ## 📝 Project Overview

-**Lucy** is a scalable, open-source music recommendation engine that leverages cutting-edge machine learning algorithms to deliver personalized song suggestions.
+**Music Recommendation System** is a scalable, open-source music recommendation engine that leverages cutting-edge machine learning algorithms to deliver personalized song suggestions.
 Perfect for developers looking to enhance music apps or researchers exploring recommendation systems.
 Lucy analyzes user listening patterns and preferences to curate a tailored playlist experience.

 ---